-This Proposal enables Users to undertake final testing with a high probability of success and quick turnaround of assessment without the additional burden of having everybody attending site where agreed.
-To achieve this, it is necessary to set out some additions to test procedures which are currently prepared based on on-site witnessing and to provide standards for the format of any test data sent to The ESO for review.
+This Proposal enables Users to undertake final testing with a high probability of success and quick turnaround of assessment without the additional burden of having multiple representatives of the various parties attending site where agreed.
+To achieve this, it is necessary to set out some additions to test procedures which are currently prepared based on on-site witnessing and to provide standards for the format of any test data sent to the ESO for review.
 Additionally, changes to technology and scale of technology being employed need to be reflected in the way requirements are fulfilled.